DLR-FT/a653rs-router/README.md

 the IO-partition's code.
 The scheduler may use any method of determining which virtual link shall be sampled next.
 The available implementations are:

+### `DeadlineRR`

-- `DeadlineRR`: A deadline-based round-robin scheduler, that attempts to limit the jitter of the messages transmitted on each virtual link and restrict the utilisation of the attached network interfaces.
+A deadline-based round-robin scheduler, that attempts to limit the jitter of the messages transmitted on each virtual link and restrict the utilisation of the attached network interfaces.

 ## Configuration